Trump classified documents trial in Florida to begin in May 2024

 That schedule puts the trial at the tail end of the Republican presidential primary process.
 Trump is currently the front-runner for the GOP nomination and already may have become the nominee by that time.

-In an order issued in Ft.
-Pierce, Fla., U.S. District Judge Aileen Cannon says the evidence in the case is "extremely voluminous and will require substantial time to review" and includes classified and top secret documents that require special handling procedures.
+In her order Friday, U.S. District Judge Aileen Cannon says the evidence in the case is "extremely voluminous and will require substantial time to review" and includes classified and top secret documents that require special handling procedures.
 She also says the case meets the legal definition of a "complex" case, requiring a more extended trial schedule.

+A spokesperson for Trump's campaign responded to Cannon's order, calling it "a major setback to the DOJ's crusade to deny President Trump a fair legal process.
+The extensive schedule allows President Trump and his legal team to continue fighting this empty hoax."

 Trump faces 37 counts, including more than 30 violations of the Espionage Act, over allegations of withholding documents related to national security.
 He's also charged, along with aide Walt Nauta, with making false statements and conspiring to obstruct justice.
 Nauta's case also goes to trial on May 20.